nickname2002/MonoZenith/README.md

 - [Maintenance](#maintenance)

 ## Files & folders
-- `Program.cs` - This file is the entry point for the MonoZenith application.
-- `Engine.cs` - This file contains the `Engine` class, containing the basic logic for the MonoGame application.
-- `Attachment.cs` - This file contains the most logic of the `Game` class.
-All the helper methods, mostly containing a call to another helper method in the `GameFacade`, can be found in this file.
+- `Components` - This folder contains all the UI components that can be used in a MonoZenith game.
-- `Game.cs` - This file contains the remainder of the `Game` class, which is the base class for all games created using MonoZenith.
-All gameplay related logic needs to be implemented in this file.
-- `GameFacade.cs` - This file contains the `GameFacade` class, which contains properties and complexity used to perform MonoGame activities.
 - `Content` - This folder contains all the assets for the MonoGame application.
 This includes images, fonts, and audio files.
 The remainder of the files and folders are used for the MonoGame application, and can be ignored for now.
+- `Engine` - This contains all the backend logic for the MonoZenith project.
+- `Game.cs` - This file contains the remainder of the `Game` class, which is the base class for all games created using MonoZenith.
+All gameplay related logic needs to be implemented in this file.

 ````
 MonoZenith
-├── Attachment.cs
+├── Components
+├─────── Button.cs
+├─────── Component.cs
 ├── Content
 ├─────── Audio
+├─────── Content.mgcb
+├─────── Textures
 ├─────── Fonts
+├─────────── pixel.spritefont
+├─────────── pixel.ttf
+├── Engine
-├─────── Textures
+├─────── Attachment.cs
-├── Engine.cs
+├─────── Engine.cs
+├─────── GameFacade.cs
+├─────── Program.cs
 ├── Game.cs
-├── GameFacade.cs
 ├── Icon.bmp
 ├── Icon.ico
 ├── MonoZenith.csproj
-├── MonoZenith.sln
-├── Program.cs
-└── readme.md
+└── MonoZenith.sln
 ````

 ## Provided Helper Methods